cblanken/cblanken.github.io/content/blog/OverTheWireBandit.md

    `-`.
 But just like the other examples it circumvents the special `-` argument to `cat`.

-   The glob can be quite useful and is actually a part of a larger set of [filename expansion](https://www.gnu.org/software/bash/manual/bash.html#Filename-Expansion) features available in Bash.
+   The glob is actually a part of a larger set of [filename expansion](https://www.gnu.org/software/bash/manual/bash.html#Filename-Expansion) features available in Bash.
 They're quite useful and we may see more of them in future levels.